 Administrators can also add and manage workflows in the Administration Portal.

 An artifact is the overarching term used to describe all individual assets within Blueprint.
 Artifacts come in many different forms, and span the entire software development lifecycle – allowing you to define solutions, align stakeholder needs, understand impacts, and, ultimately, drive effective execution of products.

 An artifact property refers to the descriptive data that is associated with an artifact or sub-artifact.
 All artifacts and sub-artifacts have default system properties.
 These default system properties vary depending on the type of artifact or sub-artifact.

 Artifacts can also have standard properties (configured by instance administrators) and/or custom properties (configured by project administrators).
 Sub-artifacts can have custom properties as well, which are configured by project administrators.

-A project role in Storyteller where users can create, edit, trace, and comment on artifacts.
+A project role in Blueprint where users can create, edit, trace, and comment on artifacts.
 It does not contain any delete privileges.

 Every artifact type, whether custom or standard, has a base type associated with it.
 Base types determine the editor that is used for each kind of artifact.

 A baseline artifact is a snapshot in time of one or more artifacts in a project.
 Baselines provide you with a reference point for viewing project artifacts as they existed at a particular point in time, even after the artifacts have changed.
 Baseline artifacts can be included in reviews to obtain feedback and approval.

 In Business Process mode in the Process Editor, system tasks (that is, system responses to a user action or a precondition for a following user action) are hidden but still exist.

 The canvas is the main white area of the Universal Model Editor.
 This is the visible area, meaning that what you create here will be displayed as the image for that model artifact.